GaddeYak/GaddeYak/README.md

 - 💞️ I’m looking to collaborate on clubs
 - 📫 How to reach me: DM me on Discord - Gaddeyak#3041
 - 😄 Pronouns: I am Him
-- ⚡ Fun fact: I play extreme times of video games while still completing work faster than others while keeping above 95% and am in the highest levels of most people.
+- ⚡ Fun fact: I play extreme times of video games while still completing work faster than others, keeping above 95%, and being in the highest levels of most people.

 <!---
 GaddeYak/GaddeYak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.